merry christmas in spanish

 The Spanish Christmas Lottery

 Spain’s Christmas lottery isn’t just a big tradition—it’s the biggest lottery in the world!
-With prize money totaling over 2 billion euros, the first place nickname is fitting: El Gordo (The Fat One).
+With prize money totaling over 2 billion euros, the first-place nickname is fitting: El Gordo (The Fat One).

 Almost the whole country enters the Spanish Christmas Lottery, but usually not with individual tickets—typically, people buy shares of a single ticket, often alongside family members or colleagues.

 In fact, the system is designed to function this way so that more people can win.
-Even a €20 stake of the winning ticket can return thousands of euros—just take a look at this story from 2016!
+Even a €20 stake in the winning ticket can return thousands of euros—just take a look at this story from 2016!

 Nochebuena (Christmas Eve)